The Climate Crisis

 Clean energy supports local economies: In 2012, Northern New England (including New Hampshire, Vermont, and Maine) spent more than $12.4 billion on energy— $8.2 billion of which was spent on imported fossil fuels.
 Two thirds of the money we spend on energy leaves our regional economy!
 Switching to local sources of renewable energy will keep more of our energy dollars circulating here at home.

 Clean energy investments create more jobs than fossil fuel spending: $1 million invested in clean energy development results in about 16.7 new jobs, while the same amount invested in fossil fuels creates just 5.3 jobs.
 Clean energy investments create over three times the jobs than do similar investments in fossil fuels.

 Clean energy directly improves public health: The extraction and burning of fossil fuels create harmful air pollutants and fouls our water.
 Transitioning to clean energy will immediately reduce these.
+In fact, the U.S. could avoid 400,000 deaths from air pollution by 2050 by switching to clean energy.
+In doing so, we could save $3.5 trillion in avoided health impacts.
 The improved public health benefits and cost savings provided by adopting clean energy may justify this switch alone!

 Climate change is a social justice concern: Often the communities most harmed by the effects of climate change are not the main contributors to the problem.
 Implemented thoughtfully and equitably, climate solutions will also address social and economic injustices.

 Join with the Monadnock Sustainability Hub in urgent and thoughtful climate actions that create jobs, stimulate the economy, and make the post-pandemic world safer, cleaner, brighter and more resilient for everyone.